Speakers HolyJS 2020 Moscow

 Ivan works with HTML5 games since 2012 (gameofbombs.com), he's a member of the core PixiJS team since 2016.
 When he studied in the math department at Moscow State University he participated in many algorithm competitions, including ICPC Finals.

-Currently develops an online multiplayer strategy game in his startup.
+Additionally, he develops online multiplayer strategy game in his own startup.

 GraphQL rockstar, developer of Internet products, OSS maintainer.
 Since 2001 Pavel's main specialization is web technologies.
 He has extensive practical knowledge on backend/frontend development, administration, and architecture.
 Since the end of 2015, Pavel's main focus is on isomorphic applications.
 In summer 2016 he began the development of graphql-compose (GraphQL schema generator) in open source.